feed1stblood/multiuser_sketchpad/README.md

 ![screenshot1](docs/screenshot.png)

 # Starting service
-`python app.py` will start the service, but without websocket feature
-You can enable websocket with gunicorn:
+Basically, `python app.py` will start the service, but without websocket feature (it will use long-poll instead) You can enable websocket with gunicorn:
 `gunicorn --worker-class eventlet -w 1 -b 0.0.0.0:6676 app:app`
-See also [flask-socketIO](https://flask-socketio.readthedocs.io/en/latest/) for more methods
+See also [flask-socketIO](https://flask-socketio.readthedocs.io/en/latest/) for more detail